Manners, Custom and Dress During the Middle Ages and During the Renaissance Period -

 Excerpt:

-Easily create Blackberry Wallpapers from your own Photos!
+Easily create Symbian Wallpapers from your own Photos!

 Get your own Wallpaper in 3 easy steps:

-1. Select the photo and the Blackberry device you are using
+1. Select the photo and the Symbian device you are using

 2. A selection tool will allow you to select an area of the image suited to your device